jonc/osboids/README.md

 	;; Set the Birds settings per named region

 	[Test Region 1]

-		BirdsEnabled = True         ;set to false to disable the module in this region BirdsFlockSize = 50         ;the number of birds to flock BirdsMaxFlockSize = 100     ;the maximum flock size that can be created (keeps things sane) BirdsMaxSpeed = 3           ;how far each bird can travel per update
+		BirdsModuleStartup = True   ;this is the default and determines whether the module does anything BirdsEnabled = True         ;set to false to disable the birds from appearing in this region BirdsFlockSize = 50         ;the number of birds to flock BirdsMaxFlockSize = 100     ;the maximum flock size that can be created (keeps things sane) BirdsMaxSpeed = 3           ;how far each bird can travel per update